A $5k$-vertex Kernel for $P_2$-packing: The unit partition

 Each graph $F$ in Figure \ref{fig:unit2} has a special vertex $v$ (the square vertex at the bottom) such that its removal leaves a graph of maximum degree at most one.
 In other words, each component of $F - v$ is an edge or an isolated vertex; we call them a \emph{twig} and a \emph{leaf} respectively.
-We label $F$ by a pair $(a, b)$, which are the numbers of, respectively, twigs and leaves of $F$. {We say that a despotic unit is an $(a, b)$-unit if it can be made, by deleting edges, graph $(a, b)$ but not graph $(a', b')$ with $a' > a$.} A consequence of enforcing this order (of maximizing twigs) is that there cannot be any edge between two leaves in any unit: For example, if an edge is added to connect the two leaves of graph $(2, 2)$, then it also contains graph $(3, 0)$ as a subgraph.
+We label $F$ by a pair $(a, b)$, which are the numbers of, respectively, twigs and leaves of $F$. {We say that a despotic unit is an $(a, b)$-unit if it can be made, by deleting edges, graph $(a, b)$ but not any graph $(a', b')$ with $a' > a$.} A consequence of enforcing this order (of maximizing twigs) is that there cannot be any edge between two leaves in any unit: For example, if an edge is added to connect the two leaves of graph $(2, 2)$, then it also contains graph $(3, 0)$ as a subgraph.
 For a unit $U$, we also use $d_1(U)$ and $d_2(U)$ to denote the numbers of, respectively, twigs and leaves; i.e., $d_1(U) = a$ and $d_2(U) = b$ when $U$ is an ($a, b$)-unit.
 The special vertex is the \emph{core}, while all other vertices (including twigs and leaves) the \emph{peripheral}, of the unit.
+It would be clear that there exists still a $P_2$ in a despotic unit after we delete a twig or leaf from it.

-In passing we should mention that although we draw twigs in the way that only one vertex in a twig is adjacent to the core, we do not actually differentiate them (disregarding whether only one or both of them are adjacent to the core).
+In passing we should mention that although we draw only one edge between the core and a twig, both vertices in the twig can be adjacent to the core.
+For our algorithm, we always consider a twig as a whole.